IdentityServer/Documentation/docs/advanced/customServices.md

 #Custom Services

-IdentityServer v3 provides many extensibility points for storage of data, validation logic and general functionality that are needed to support IdentityServer's operation as a token service.
+IdentityServer3 provides many extensibility points for storage of data, validation logic and general functionality that are needed to support IdentityServer's operation as a token service.
 These various extensibility points are collectively referred to as "services".